Illegal construction in Italy (abuso edilizio). What are the risks?

 - if the municipality does not order demolition, it may sequester the property and the owner will be given a fine, which will equate to the value of the illegal work or be based on the estimated increase in market value.

-- a fine (equal to twice the increase in the estimated market value of the property, derived from the implementation of interventions and in any case not less than 516 Euro) in case of DIA notification is missing or if the building work is different from what is declared within DIA.
+- a fine (equal to twice the increase in the estimated market value of the property, derived from the implementation of interventions and in any case not less than 516 Euro) in case of CIL notification is missing or if the building work is different from what is declared within CIL.

 It should be noted that often an application for retrospective building permission may be filed provided that the building work complies with planning and building regulations in force at the time the work was carried out and at the date of application for retrospective permission.

 Anyone who carries out illegal work, in addition to the application of administrative sanctions and the demolition of the building, also risks criminal penalties.
 Illegal building work is considered as a criminal act in Italy and is punishable by arrest, potentially a custodial sentence and a hefty fine.

 The penalties vary, depending on the type of crime committed (and without prejudice to administrative sanctions).
 More specifically:

 - in the event of non-compliance with building regulations, town-planning laws and building permits, the fine is exclusively pecuniary (i.e. up to 10,329 Euro);

 - in the case of building work being totally different from the building permit or in absence of a permit or in case of continuing the work, even if there is a suspension order, you could face a custodial sentence of up to two years and a fine ranging from 5,164 to 51,645.00 Euro;

 in the event of illegal land parcelling for building purposes, the penalty could be a custodial sentence of up to two years and a fine of between 15,493 and 51,64.00 Euro; the same penalty is also applicable in cases where illegal building work has been carried out in areas with historical, artistic, archaeological, landscape and/or environmental restrictions.